Queensland Railways DH class: Preservation

 DH38 spent the majority of its working life in the Northern part of the state, especially around the Mackay area.
 Following a major failure – notably a large hole blown in the engine block following a crankcase explosion – the locomotive was withdrawn on 5 July 1991.
 After purchase by the ARHS Qld, DH38 underwent a major restoration involving rebuilding the engine and electrical system as well as having all axles and wheels replaced due to cracks.

+DH41 was purchased by DownsSteam Toowoomba from Bundaberg Sugar in 2024 and is currently under restoration to mainline condition.

-Privately owned DH45 is currently leased, since 2015, to Southern Downs Steam Railway as a backup for SDSR's C17 steam locomotive.
+DH45 was purchased by the Southern Downs Steam Railway in 2019 & is used as a backup for SDSR's C17 steam locomotive.

+DH71 has been purchased by DownsSteam Toowoomba as an addition to their diesel fleet.
+It currently resides undercover at the Ipswich Railway Workshops, awaiting transportation to their Drayton restoration base.